 - Other than for library-sponsored events, the library will not accept reservations for a series of meetings which will designate the library as a regular meeting place for any organization.
 Up to three dates may be reserved at one time.

-- The Library Board and staff do not assume any liability on or for groups or individuals attending a meeting in the library and assumes no responsibility or liability for private property brought into the building or onto the library campus.
+- The Library Board and staff do not assume any liability on or for groups or individuals attending a meeting in the library and assumes no responsibility or liability for private property brought into the building or onto the library campuses.

 - Future use of the meeting room may be restricted or denied by library staff for any violation of library policy.

 - Reservations are required for use of the Royston Library's computer classroom for training meetings.

 - The Royston Library's computer classroom is available during library open hours on a first come, first served basis.